 Lake Louise, AB

-The Crossing Resort has accommodation, a cafeteria, a restaurant with all-you-can eat lunch and dinner buffets, a pub and a general store that carries basic hiking supplies and groceries.
+The Crossing Resort has accommodation, a cafeteria, a restaurant with all-you-can eat lunch and dinner buffets, a pub and a general store that carries basic hiking supplies and some groceries.

 502 Patricia Street

 Jasper has several hotels, B&Bs, restaurants, a supermarket, a laundromat, a few outdoor gear shops, a nearby campground and a Parks Canada office.

-Mount Robson Visitor Information Centre (29km via the Berg Lake trail)
+Mount Robson Visitor Information Centre @ km 950.6 (+29 km on the Berg Lake Trail)